 Project management – Timeliness objectives

 - Improved Planned Hours Vs. Time Spent metrics – This KPI measures the actual time taken to complete a project versus the planned or projected hours.
 If the number of actual hours is greater than the projected hours, you have either underestimated the resource allocation or the total number of hours required to complete the project.
-Consequently, project timelines may be negatively affected.

-- Improve resource capacity metrics – Resource capacity is the total number of employees working on a specific project multiplied by the time available for team members to work on a project.
+- Improve resource capacity metrics – Resource capacity is the total number of employees working on a specific project multiplied by the available time for team members to work on a project.
 This project KPI is designed to help the project manager allocate resources accurately, determine any hiring requirements, and establish accurate project completion timelines.

 Project management – Budget objectives